sychu/avatto_me167_TZE200_p3dbf6qs/README.md

 # AVATTO_me167_TZE200_p3dbf6qs
-This is (hopefully) fix for thermostatic valve AVATTO.
+This is investigation result for issue: https://github.com/Koenkk/zigbee2mqtt/issues/19787

+**THIS FIX IS EXPERIMENTAL, NOT FULLY TESTED AND SHOULD BE USED ON YOR OWN RESPONSIBILITY!**

 By default device `_TZE200_p3dbf6qs` is recognized by `zigbee-herdsman-converters` as [ME168](https://www.zigbee2mqtt.io/devices/ME168.html) but in fact it is [ME167](https://www.zigbee2mqtt.io/devices/ME167.html)